 Before Crashlytics, Marc was CFO of Ivenix where he led all finance, admin, and operations functions, including raising over $8M in capital.
 Before that, Marc served as CFO of CHiL Semiconductor, where he oversaw growth from pre-revenue to a $20M run-rate, raised $30M in venture financing, and the ultimate acquisition of the company.
 Earlier in his career Marc held a number of other corporate finance positions ranging from Fortune 50 companies to high-growth startups.

-As CTO, Anna plays a core leadership role for Binx Health, and is responsible for leading and coordinating all technical product development activities.
-Anna leads the expansion of Binx’ product roadmap, she drives the evolution of the companys’ technology vision and strategy and the exploration of novel applications of our core technology.
-Anna joined the company in 2007 and has extensive and demonstrated expertise in molecular product development spanning early phase feasibility, reagent formulation and integration through to late phase development and verification.
+As CTO, Anna plays a core leadership role at the Binx Health UK site, and is responsible for over-seeing and coordinating all technical product development activities.
+She leads in the expansion of the product menu, evolving the companys’ technology vision and strategy, as well as exploring novel applications of our core technology.
+Anna joined the company in 2007 and has extensive experience and expertise in molecular product development spanning early phase feasibility, reagent formulation and integration through to late phase development and verification.
 Under her leadership she has driven the company’s first product to enter US clinical trial for regulatory approval.
 Anna spent the early part of her career working in forensic science and in genetics research before obtaining a PhD in Human Genetics from the University of Oxford.

 Dr. Heller consults in Infectious Diseases at the Massachusetts Institute of Technology (MIT) Medical Department and at Massachusetts General Hospital.
 At MIT Medical he practiced primary care medicine and infectious diseases for 21 years and also served as Associate Medical Director.
 He is board certified in Internal Medicine and Infectious Disease.